crypto-hub/15618/final_writeup.md

 **Lookup**:
 - As each key is mapped to two buckets, lookup checks all 8 possible slots for the key.
+- And for each slot, it makes a memory reference and then it is compared with given key.

 **Insert**:
 - For a key x, get two buckets b1 and b2.
 If any of the slot is empty in these buckets, simply insert the key in that slot.